-We have limited exposure to changes in interest rates due to our lack of indebtedness for borrowed money.
+We have limited exposure to changes in interest rates due to our lack of indebtedness.
 We have a debt facility under which we may borrow funds in the future.
 We do not currently foresee any borrowing needs.

 ITEM 4.
 Controls and Procedures